kutaslab/fitgrid/docs/source/user_guide.rst

 names default to `epoch_id`, `time`).

-**Notes:** The index column names default to `epoch_id` and `time` but any column maybe be designated as the epoch or time index, provided the conditions are met.
+**Notes:** The index column names default to `epoch_id` and `time` but any column may be designated as the epoch or time index, provided the conditions are met.
 Standard practice is to sequence the rows so time stamps are nested within epochs.
 Event-relative epochs are generally time-stamped so the event is at time=0 but this is not a